Wester Gladstone Hebridean Sheep

 Picture

-Larry was our first Soay tup.
+Larry was our first Soay tup, now long gone.

 For more information on Soay Sheep, go to the Soay Sheep Society's website www.soaysheep.org